Sbosh11/FCC-tribute-page/README.txt

-A Pen created at CodePen.io.
-You can find this one at https://codepen.io/Sbosh11/pen/JePBqo.
+You can find this live page at https://tribute-page-sibs.netlify.com/.

  Freeodecamp tribute page